 Topeka JUMP (Justice Unity & Ministry Project)

-Topeka JUMP is an interfaith coalition of 28 congregations in Shawnee County.
+Topeka JUMP is an interfaith coalition of over 30 congregations in Shawnee County.
 The congregations are denominationally, racially and economically diverse.
 JUMP is the vehicle by which Trinity members work to live out God’s requirement to seek justice.
 JUMP works address the root causes of injustices in Shawnee County.
 It challenges community leaders to make policy and funding changes that solve serious community problems such as homelessness, violent crime, mental illness and poor public transit.
 Visit the JUMP website.

 Center for Peace and Justice

 Through the Peacemaking Committee, Trinity provides financial support and works with the Topeka Center for Peace and Justice whose mission is to promote justice and peace through education and action for social change.
-Some of the ongoing projects of the Topeka Center for Peace and Justice include Juvenile Victim Offender Mediation, an initiative to educate and stop human trafficking, annual Peace Camp for elementary students, Restorative Justice Circles in middle schools, and Whose Dream Is It?” dinner held on Martin Luther King Day.
+Some of the ongoing projects of the Topeka Center for Peace and Justice include Juvenile Victim Offender Mediation, an initiative to educate and stop human trafficking, annual Peace Camp for elementary students, Restorative Justice Circles, and Whose Dream Is It?” dinner held on Martin Luther King Day.
 More Information

 Green Team (Greening of Trinity)